 Individuals participate in 9 or more hours of programming each week.

-The Substance Abuse Treatment for Adolescent Recovery and Success (STARS) program offers several individualized treatment options for adolescents and their families.
+The Substance Abuse Treatment for Adolescent Recovery and Success (STARS) program, located in Fort Dodge, offers several individualized treatment options for adolescents and their families.
 A counselor meets with the client to determine the appropriate program intensity, treatment schedule, and expected length of treatment.
 Treatment topics include: substance use, emotional health, group exercises/activities, role playing, relationship building, and learning the recovery skills necessary to implement and maintain a recovery-based lifestyle.